 The Key to Successful Lab Relocation

-When life science companies or academic investigators must move a laboratory to a new location, their immediate reaction can often be stress and concern about how to transport valuable biological collections, lab animals, chemicals, and high-value equipment.
+When life science companies or academic investigators must move a laboratory to a new location, their immediate reaction can often be stress and concern about how to transport valuable biological collections, chemicals, and high-value equipment.

 The priority of any lab relocation is to uphold the integrity of biological material.
 This requires careful planning to maintain regulatory compliance, controlled-temperature environments, and sample transport security.
 Most life science organizations partner with an experienced lab relocation service provider to ensure the quality of samples and reagents are preserved throughout the move.

 So – if you are relocating your lab, consider these points to make the move as smooth as possible.

 Many biological collections are irreplaceable.
 Loss of biological samples can be costly.
 The Center for Disease Control and Prevention (CDC) estimates cold-chain failures in vaccine transport cost almost $300 million a year.

 The most important part of sample transport is to maintain sample integrity by preventing temperature cycling, because temperature incursions above -80°C can adversely affect biological sample quality.

 To avoid this, make sure all freezers used when transporting frozen samples are maintained according to manufacturer guidelines.
 They should be validated and qualified.
 It is even more important to have back-up redundancies in case of freezer failure – back-up freezers, back-up generators, and liquid nitrogen on each truck.